 Disneyland Ticket Discounts

-There are many Disneyland ticket discounts.
-You can get a Disneyland pass discount every day of the year, though the discounts are deeper in the off-season.
-But even with a discount, you’re probably going to have to pay 80%-95% of full price in most cases.
-Still, if you’re buying multi-day passes for a couple or a family, that can amount to a chunk of money!
+Disneyland tickets can absolutely be purchased at a discount, and we list all the best places to find Disneyland ticket deals.
+There are multiple Disneyland ticket discounts available to the general public, and even more for local residents, members and employees of certain organizations and the US military.
+You can get a Disneyland pass discount every day of the year, though the discounts can be deeper in the off-season.
+Really deeply discounted Disneyland tickets are very rare — you’re probably going to have to pay 90%-95% of full price in most cases.
+Still, if you’re buying multi-day passes for a couple or a family, that can amount to a decent chunk of money!

 Prices and blackout dates listed on this page are subject to change at any time.